uarc/core0-doc/src/instruction_reference/stack_manipulation.md

 ` -- imm`

 #### Description
-`imm64` places the immediate 64-bit value on the stack.
+`imm64` places the immediate signed 64-bit value on the stack.
 This is only supported on u0-64.
 On u0-32, this has undefined behavior.

 #### Examples
 ```